MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Interview Information

-For 2023 entry, interviews will take place between November 2022 and May 2023.
+For 2024 entry, interviews took place between November 2023 and May 2024.
 No further details about the format or whether it will be conducted online or in person have been provided at this stage.

 However, the interview information provided on King College’s London website confirms that applicants will be assessed on the following: